0Tech/andromeda/x/escrow/README.md

 trade itself would be quite simple and obvious, hence this module tries to reduce such efforts on common use cases.

+Taking it a step further, this module allows us to build an ecosystem for healthy, speedy and convenient transactions.
+One can execute multiple proposals together, which lowers the hurdles to becoming a retailer or broker.
+Hence, if it's a quite reasonable deal, some user will trigger your proposal (together with other proposals) for their profit, meaning you don't even need to find matching proposals by yourself.
+Just submit a proposal and forget about it.

 ## Contents